SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Short

 Shotguns
-Like riﬂes, shotguns are considered “civilian” weapons and are not usually overly regulated.
+Like riﬂes, shotguns are considered "civilian" weapons and are not usually overly regulated.
 They attract a lot of attention in highly populated areas, but only if they are out in the open.
-The range on a shotgun is less than that of a riﬂe, but shotguns are slightly better“up-close” weapons.
+The range on a shotgun is less than that of a riﬂe, but shotguns are slightly better"up-close" weapons.
 They usually shoot a spray of pellets, rather than a single round.
 So, they are more accurate at shorter ranges and they do quite a bit of damage as well.
 However, because the spray of pellets scatters quickly, they do not have the range of regular riﬂes.